globus/globus-compute/docs/tutorial.rst

 :math:`\pi r^2` and the area of the square is :math:`(2r)^2`.
-Thus, if :math:`N` uniformly-distributed points are dropped at random locations within the square, approximately :math:`N\pi/4` will be inside the circle and therfore we can estimate the value of :math:`\pi`.
+Thus, if :math:`N` uniformly-distributed points are dropped at random locations within the square, approximately :math:`N\pi/4` will be inside the circle and therefore we can estimate the value of :math:`\pi`.

 .. code:: python